lucamezzalira/astro-server-islands-mfe/README.md

 - **Micro-frontends** for modular UI composition and independent deployment
 - **Astro** with **Server Islands** to enable server-side interactivity for specific UI components
-- **AWS Lambda** and **API Gateway** to independently deploy and scale server-rendered UI fragments

-The primary objective is to validate a modern, composable frontend architecture that supports **independent delivery**, **dynamic UI updates**, and **serverless scalability**, all while providing a responsive and interactive experience for observability use cases.
+The primary objective is to validate a modern, composable frontend architecture that supports **independent delivery**, and **dynamic UI updates**, all while providing a responsive and interactive experience for observability use cases.

 ## Business Context